lxdv/lxdv/README.md

 ### Hi there 👋

+Currently, being a Technical Lead @[Modelplace.AI](https://modelplace.ai) startup, develop a service that provides Plug & Play artificial intelligence solutions to democratize the development of AI-based applications.

+[Click here](https://lxdv.github.io/about) to get more information about me.

 <!--
 **lxdv/lxdv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.